An Open-Source RRAM Compiler: RRAM compiler

-Similarly, two tests are executed for read operation.
-For read tests, the last word of the top row is selected.
+Similarly, two tests are executed to verify correctness of the read operation.
+In read tests, the last word of the top row is selected.
 The address of this word is X\_ADDRESS = 2\textsuperscript{X} and Y\_ADDRESS = 2\textsuperscript{Y}.
-Also in this case the memristance of each memory cell is emulated with a resistor (representing extreme HRS and LRS values).
-In the first read (R1) test, the resistances of the word under test are initialised with respect to a value $a < 1$.
+In this case, the memristance of each memory cell is also emulated with a resistor (representing extreme HRS and LRS values).
+In the first read (R1) test, the resistances of the cells of the word under test are initialised with respect to a value $a < 1$.
 By default $a$ is set equal to 0.3.
 Then, LRS is equal to $a\cdot$R\textsubscript{REF} and HRS is equal to $a^{-1}\cdot$R\textsubscript{REF}.
 In this case, R\textsubscript{REF} was set equal to 32.5\,kΩ as a typical median resistance value of a memristor.
 In the first read test (R1), the word is initialised to value {LRS,\,HRS...LRS,\,HRS}.
-Therefore, for HRS, logical 1 should be read at the output and for LRS, logical 0 respectively.
-Same as previously, the check takes place 0.4\,$\times$\,clock time later than the third phase of the read procedure, as the read value has to be set up in time for the Tri State Buffers to hold it.
-In this case, for HRS cells, it is checked whether the value at the output of the sense amplifier is greater than 0.83\,$\times$\,\emph{VDDL}, while for LRS, less than 0.16\,$\times$\,\emph{VDDL}.
-The second read test, is the same with the only difference that the complementary value {HRS,\,LRS...HRS,\,LRS} is set on the word under test.
+Therefore, for HRS, logical 1 should be read at the output 1 and for LRS, logical 0 respectively.
+Same as previously, the check takes place 0.4\,$\times$\,clock time later than the third phase of the read procedure, as the read value has to be set up in time for the tri state buffers to hold it.
+In this case, regarding the cells that have been initialised with the HRS value, it is checked whether the value at the output of the sense amplifier is greater than 0.83\,$\times$\,\emph{VDDL}.
+For those which have been initialised with the LRS value, it is checked if the value at the output of the sense amplifier is less than 0.16\,$\times$\,\emph{VDDL}.
+The second read test is the same as above.
+The only difference is that the complementary value {HRS,\,LRS...HRS,\,LRS} is set on the word under test.
 An example of the R1, R2 tests for the first two bits of the word under test in the memory is shown in Fig.~\ref{fig:rram_read_test}.